visionmedia/node-progress/Readme.md

   - `stream` the output stream defaulting to stdout
   - `complete` completion character defaulting to "="
   - `incomplete` incomplete character defaulting to "-"
+  - `clear` option to clear the bar on completion defaulting to false

 ## Tokens: